Ring Artifacts Removal Based on Implicit Neural Representation of Sinogram Data: Experiments

 \section{Experiments}

 This section provides a comprehensive evaluation of the proposed method using both simulated and real data.
-Additionally, experiments are conducted to analyze the effects of different regularization terms.
+Additionally, experiments are conducted to analyze the effects of different regularization terms and perform an ablation study on the INR representation.

-To ensure a thorough and fair comparison, the proposed method, which is unsupervised and does not require a dataset, is compared with normalization-based methods\cite{Rivers2024,Vo:18}, regularization-based methods\cite{TITARENKO20101489}, W-FFT-based methods\cite{munch2009stripe}, FFT-based methods\cite{raven1998numerical}, and combined methods\cite{Vo:18}.
-Furthermore, for real PCD data, the proposed method is compared with those described in \cite{an2020ring} and \cite{zhu2024dual}.
+To ensure a thorough and fair comparison, we do not include deep-learning-based methods due to the lack of publicly available benchmark datasets.
+Instead, we compare our method with several state-of-the-art model-based methods, including normalization-based \cite{Rivers2024}, regularization-based \cite{TITARENKO20101489}, FFT-based \cite{raven1998numerical,munch2009stripe}, and combined methods \cite{Vo:18}, as well as the methods proposed in \cite{an2020ring} and \cite{zhu2024dual}.

 The PyTorch framework is used to implement the network models.
-The multi-resolution grid module of network $\mathbf{F}_\mathbf{\Theta}$ and network $\mathbf{F}_\mathbf{\Phi}$ are initialized with uniform distributions in the range of $\pm 1 \times 10^{-4}$ to promote training stability.
-During training, we use the Adam\cite{kingma2014adam} optimizer, and the initial learning rate for both networks is set to $1 \times 10^{-4}$.
-Regularization parameters $\lambda_{IS}$ and $\lambda_{SA}$ need to be increased as training iterations increase.
-In the early stages of training, if the regularization terms are too large, it may cause the projection values of IS and SA to drop rapidly to zero, hindering further network learning.
-As training progresses, the projection values of IS and SA gradually increase, and the corresponding regularization terms should also increase.
+The multi-resolution grid module of networks $\mathbf{F}_\mathbf{\Theta}$ and $\mathbf{F}_\mathbf{\Phi}$ is initialized with uniform distributions in the range of $\pm 1 \times 10^{-4}$ to promote training stability.
+The Adam optimizer \cite{kingma2014adam} is used during training, with an initial learning rate of $1 \times 10^{-4}$ for both networks.
+The regularization coefficients $\lambda_{IS}$ and $\lambda_{SA}$ start at $1 \times 10^{-4}$ and are linearly increased to $5 \times 10^{-3}$ and $1 \times 10^{-3}$, respectively, as training progresses.
+In the early stages, large regularization values may cause the projection values of IS and SA to drop to zero, hindering learning.
+As training advances and the projection values increase, the regularization coefficients are adjusted to maintain stable learning.
 During the experiments, the sinogram is normalized before training, and after training, the predicted data from the INR undergoes inverse normalization.
-All experiments were conducted on an NVIDIA GeForce RTX 3080 GPU with 10GB memory.
-Unless otherwise specified, the experiments in this section use the following parameters: $\lambda_{IS}$ and $\lambda_{SA}$ start at $1 \times 10^{-4}$ and are gradually increased to $5 \times 10^{-3}$ and $1 \times 10^{-3}$, respectively; $\kappa$ is set to 1; and training is conducted for 5,000 iterations.
+The parameter $\kappa$ is set to 1, and training is performed for 5,000 iterations.
+All experiments were conducted on an NVIDIA GeForce RTX 3080 GPU with 10GB of memory.